badrihippo/flask-admin-walrusmodel/README.md

 first "real" extension so please bear with all the rough edges!

 ## Setup

-**Note:** this project is still work-in-progress, so don't expect it to work completely even after you set it up!

 The main module is inside the "walrusadmin" folder.
 Place this in your `PYTHON_PATH` to get it working.
 You can then set up your models for